philhoonoh/philhoonoh/README.md

 <br></br>

 ## :monocle_face: Interests
+I am currently a master's student at the <a href='https://gsai.kaist.ac.kr/'>Kim Jaechul Graduate School of AI</a>, where I am fortunate to be advised by <a href='https://jamesthorne.com/'>James Thorne</a>.
+Before joining KAIST, I was a NLP engineer in <a href='https://eng.sk.com/companies/sk-inc-c-c'>SK Inc. C&C</a>, and I received my bachelor's degree at UC Berkeley, majoring in Statistics.

+I believe language plays a pivotal role in transferring knowledge.
+While humans appeared on Earth millions of years ago, civilization has only been built for thousands of years.
+It has only been in the last few hundred years that humans have made significant strides by accumulating knowledge through language.
+In other words, language enables people to think collectively beyond time and space.
+If we can expedite the sharing of knowledge by incorporating language into machines, it will be possible for humans to make further progress.

-My main interests are Information Retrieval(IR) and Question Answering(QA). \
+My primary interests lie in Information Retrieval (IR) and Question Answering (QA).
-I think every form of language including conversations, audio and text can be viewed as "question + external information => answer" format. (stimulus can be (facial expressions, speaker's tone, and external text) in (conversations, audio, and text) respectively)
+I believe that every form of language (conversations, audio, text) can be reformulated as `question + (external information) = answer` format.
+This external information might include facial expressions, the speaker's tone, and contexts.

-Topics looking forward to dedicating on are question answering, fact verification, continual learning and prompt.
+With this perspective, I am particularly eager to delve deeper into areas described below:

-1) Information Retrieval  (w/QA)
+1. Information Retrieval
-    - Information Retrieval includes various interesting topics: ODQA, Multi-hop Retrieval, and etc.
+   - Information Retrieval encompasses a range of intriguing topics, such as Open-Domain Question Answering (ODQA), Multi-hop reasoning, and more.
-    - If any form of languages can be converted to "question + external information => answer", we can leverage potential of IR.
-    - Is it possible to build a NLP model that generalizes human languages to answer any questions? (including questions that may require human's intuition and creativity)
+   - Let's search for information that can help align with the user's intention.

-2) Fact Verification
+2. Fact Verification
-    - Answering questions based on misleading information would result in detrimental effects on society.
+   - Answering questions based on misleading information can have detrimental effects on society.
-    - How does model discriminate facts from non-facts?
+   - How can a model effectively discern facts from non-facts?

-3) Continual Learning
-    - Informations out-dates very rapidly.
-    - There needs to be efficient way of dealing with time domain in NLP models
-    - If there is one, can we control the level of new information?
-4) Prompt
-    - Every person has own its personality
-    - Not just trainning human-like models but also reflecting each one's personality would be interesting.
-    - Personally, using prompt is the most cost-effective way of making models to micmic personal distinct behaviors.
-    - Can we inject individual persona into machine using prompt effectively ? (<strike>to create machine clone of human beings</strike>)
+3. Hallucination (Confabulation)
+   - No definitive solutions have been found yet
+   - Some potential remedies include prompting, ICL (In-Context Learning), and the utilization of external knowledge sources.
+   - How might we effectively resolve this problem?

 ## 🛠 &nbsp;Tech Stack
 ![Python](https://img.shields.io/badge/-Python-05122A?style=for-the-badge&logo=python)&nbsp;